dmlc/dgl/README.md

 </p>

 ## ![new](https://i.imgur.com/1NilWUd.png =40x)DGL News
-Recently DGL has be chosen as the implemenation base for [Graph Neural Network benchmark framework](https://arxiv.org/abs/2003.00982), which enchmarks framework to novel medium-scale graph datasets from mathematical modeling, computer vision, chemistry and combinatorial problems.
+03/02/2020: DGL has be chosen as the implemenation base for [Graph Neural Network benchmark framework](https://arxiv.org/abs/2003.00982), which enchmarks framework to novel medium-scale graph datasets from mathematical modeling, computer vision, chemistry and combinatorial problems.
 Models implemented are [here](https://github.com/graphdeeplearning/benchmarking-gnns).

 ## Using DGL